A case study in Climate Action and Inaction

 We don’t know how the story ends.
 We can still influence the outcome, but how?

 Do we count on Hollywood’s preferred version, and leave it to some obscure but courageous hero, some brilliant boffin coming up with some magic bullet?
-The appeal is obvious – it lets us off the hook of having to actually do anything.
+The appeal of these fantasies is obvious – heroes and boffins let the rest of us off the hook of having to actually do anything.